 - Prepare your meals according to keto recipes.

-- Focus on whole foods over processed ones.
+- Focus on whole foods instead of processed ones.

 - Exercise regularly.